Can vs Could Question

 Thanks for your question regarding can vs could.
 Let me explain the difference and then show you examples to make it clear.

+Let's look at the basics regarding these modal auxiliary verbs.
 1) We use verbs in the infinitive form after "can" and "could".

-(I can speak Spanish.
+I can speak Spanish.
 I couldn't speak Spanish 6 years ago).

 2) Could is sometimes used as the past of can.

-(When I was 20 I could play the Saxophone.)
+When I was 20 I could play the Saxophone.)

-3) Could is also used as a more polite form or conditional form of can.
-(Could I ask you a question?
-I could learn French if I wanted to.)
+3) Could is also used as a more polite form or conditional form of can. (

+Now let's look at meaning.
+What do they mean?
 Well, both words are used to talk about our ability to do something, to ask for something/give permission and to make requests/offers.

 Can you speak Chinese? (ability)